 Most ulcers are caused by an infection by Helicobacter pylori bacteria (H. pylori), and can be treated in about two weeks with antibiotics, according to the CDC.

-"The two most common causes of ulcers are H. pylori, a bacterial infection, and medications, most commonly aspirin and other nonsteroidal anti-inflammatory medicines (NSAIDs), and iron tablets," said Dr. Arun Swaminath, director of the Inflammatory Bowel Disease Program at Lenox Hill Hospital in New York City.
+"The two most common causes of ulcers are H. pylori, a bacterial infection, and medications, most commonly aspirin and other non-steroidal anti-inflammatory medicines (NSAIDs), and iron tablets," said Dr. Arun Swaminath, director of the Inflammatory Bowel Disease Program at Lenox Hill Hospital in New York City.

 The discovery of H. pylori's role in ulcers led to the Nobel Prize in 2005 for Barry Marshall and Robin Warren, who were ridiculed when they suggested the idea, Swaminath said.
 It is a myth that peptic ulcers are caused by stress and spicy food.
 But these factors make someone who already has ulcers feel even worse.

-"Psychological stress probably has no role in the development of ulcers, though biological stress like being a very ill patients in the intensive care unit can definitely contribute to ulcers," Swaminath said.
-"Foods aren’t really thought to contribute to ulcers, but they may make patients with already present inflammation or ulcers feel worse depending on what’s eaten," he said.
+"Psychological stress probably has no role in the development of ulcers, though biological stress like being a very ill patient in the intensive care unit can definitely contribute to ulcers," Swaminath said.
+"Foods aren't really thought to contribute to ulcers, but they may make patients with already present inflammation or ulcers feel worse depending on what's eaten," he said.

-Although the most common symptom of ulcers is pain, the condition can also present as bleeding, or anemia, Swaminath said.
+Although the most common symptom of ulcers is pain, the condition can also present as bleeding or anemia, Swaminath said.
 "There are a lot of other organs around the area of the stomach.
 Part of the challenge of figuring out what is causing the 'abdominal pain' is to rule in or out things like: pancreatitis, gallstones, Crohn’s disease, or stomach cancer."

 Psychological stress can cause symptoms that mimic the symptoms of ulcers, Swaminath said.
-But because stressed out people are at the same risk for factors that really can result in ulcers, they should consult their doctor if they have persistent symptoms, he said.
+But because stressed-out people are at the same risk for factors that really can result in ulcers, they should consult their doctor if they have persistent symptoms, he said.

 Peptic ulcers happen when the acids that help digest food damage the walls of the stomach or duodenum.
-The insides of the digestive tract is coated with a mucus layer that protects against stomach acid, but in some people who are infected with H. pylori, the bacteria get into the mucosal lining in the stomach, creating holes and exposing more sensitive tissue to stomach acid.
+The insides of the digestive tract are coated with a mucus layer that protects against stomach acid, but in some people who are infected with H. pylori, the bacteria get into the mucosal lining in the stomach, creating holes and exposing more sensitive tissue to stomach acid.